-The pelvic floor is a "hammock" of muscles that hold the pelvic organs in place.
+The pelvic floor is a "hammock" of muscles that holds the pelvic organs in place.
 Disorders can occur when the muscles or connective tissues in the pelvis are injured, weakened or develop too much tension.
 Our program specializes in diagnosing and treating pelvic floor disorders such as incontinence, chronic pelvic pain and pelvic organ prolapse.
-Through a comprehensive approach, we provide patients with the best care possible helping them return to normal function.
+Through a comprehensive approach, we provide patients with the best care possible, helping them return to normal function.

 Millions of people suffer silently from incontinence.
 They may be too embarrassed to discuss the problem and may often learn to live with a pelvic floor disorder and the incontinence that can result, despite the fact that there are many treatment options available.
 Minimally invasive surgical procedures are often used to treat the most common type of incontinence, stress urinary incontinence.
 However there are also specialized non-surgical, therapeutic treatments that are effective, including specific medications that can reduce the urge to go.

-Pelvic pain is described as pain in the pelvis, perineum, or lower abdomen area and may feel like an aching or burning sensation.
+Pelvic pain is described as pain in the pelvis, perineum or lower abdomen area and may feel like an aching or burning sensation.
 There can be many reasons that both men and women experience persistent pelvic pain.
 Diseases or disorders of the pelvic organs, trauma, persistent tension and infection can all be predisposing factors.
 There may be pain with urination, defecation, menstrual cycles, intercourse and sitting.
 Physical therapists can perform evaluations to determine how dysfunction in these areas may be contributing to your pain.
 They can address spasms and muscle tightness and prescribe targeted exercises to improve muscle strength.

 Pelvic Organ Prolapse

-UM Upper Chesapeake Medical Center
+- UM Upper Chesapeake Medical Center,

 Pavilion II, Suite 514